 Storytime!
 Ok, well, it isn’t that kind of storytime.
 User stories are a fun and easy way to collect information, requests, needs, wants, problem-solve, and more.
 But not just collect the info; it also makes it easy to put that info to good use.
 The user story is a long-used, trusted process, and you’ll quickly see why.

 Anybody can do it so long as they understand the assignment, and if they don’t, you’ll soon be equipped to teach them so you can go about developing whatever your next big "thing" is.
-A few things may seem complicated about the process, but it’s a lot easier than you think, and we’re here to break it down.
+Parts of the process may seem complicated, but it’s a lot easier than you think and we’re here to break it down.

 What is a user story?
 Our definition